byuwur/stream.html/README.md

 ### `main.settings.js`

 -   **Purpose**: This file contains the common settings for the `main/index.html` overlay, such as background settings, colors, fonts, countdown timers, and social media details.
 This also includes its variations: `main.start.js`, `main.end.js`...
+-   **Key Configurations**:
+    -   `backgroundType`: Choose between a video or image background.
+    -   `logoOpacity` & `logoScale`: Adjust the visibility and size of your logo.
+    -   `countdownTime`: Set the countdown duration before the stream starts.
+    -   `social`: Customize social media handles and headers displayed during the stream.

 ## Usage with OBS